LasseWolter/What-happens-when-I-visit-a-webpage/lesson-plan.md

 - A labeled printout of the HTML code representing the webpage and some other labeled HTML printouts representing the subpages of the website.
   - such that the student has to look for the correct page to return
   - _extension:_ for more advanced students one could omit the labels such that they have to interpret the HTML code
   - _simplification:_ The Web-Server has labeled printouts of the website and some of its subpages in already readable format.
+  - _Note_: An example file as picture (.png) and text (.txt) is given in the Web-Server materials.
+Need to be adjusted to suit the lesson.

 4. _Browser_